 Bangladeshi premier Sheikh Hasina first planned to forcibly move Bangladesh’s Rohingya refugees to the island, Bhasan Char (originally called Thengar Char, also known as Char piya) in January 2017.
 (See above).

-Bhasan Char, a flood-prone island formed in the Bay of Bengalabout a decade ago by sediment from a river, has been used sporadically by fishermen and by farmers grazing their animals.
-It regularly floods during the April-September monsoons.
-Pirates operate in that area and kidnap fishermen for ransom.
+The flood-prone island, formed in the Bay of Bengal about ten years previously by sediment from a river, had been used sporadically by fishermen and by farmers grazing their animals.
+It regularly flooded during the April-September monsoons.
+Pirates operated in that area and kidnapped fishermen for ransom.

 Human Rights Watch deputy Asia director Phil Robertsonsaid in February 2017 of the planned relocation: